 AZs are an Azure primitive that supports HA within a region.
 They are physically separate data centers in the same region, each with separate power, cooling, and network.

-The diagram below illustrates TAS for VMs deployed on Azure using AZs.
+The following diagram illustrates TAS for VMs deployed on Azure using AZs.

 AZs have the following advantages: